zzzprojects/EntityFramework-Extensions/docs2/pages/articles/fastest-way-to-insert.md

 ```

 ## EF BulkMerge
 BulkMerge method performs an UPSERT operation and outputs the identity value.
-Existing entities matching the key are updated, and newly entities are inserted.
+Existing entities matching the key are updated, and new entities are inserted.

 There are multiple options available such as: